 Many foreign cruise line registrations are in other countries; as such, they fly the flag of that foreign country and abide by their laws.
 This registration means these laws could apply to incidences that occur on the cruise ship.
 When a cruise ship leaves a U.S. port, the laws of the state it departed from apply, as well as U.S. federal laws.
 International treaties may also apply to incidents that occur aboard ship.

-California law enforcement and federal law enforcement have particular maritime jurisdiction over some certain offenses at sea.
+California law enforcement and federal law enforcement have particular maritime jurisdiction over certain offenses at sea.
 But a residency rule applies if the suspect was a California resident while aboard.

 When over half of the passengers boarding a California departing port, some jurisdiction remains.
-Same goes when the crime might have a ‘substantial effect” within the state of California.
+The same goes when the crime might have a 'substantial effect" within the state of California.
 Learn more at 633 West 5th Street #2890 Los Angeles, CA 90071.
 (213) 596-9642.
 Understanding cruise law is of vital importance for anyone who cares about their safe passage at sea.